sgadrat/6502-compilers-bench/emulator/mos6502/README.md

   - compatible with lambdas
 - Bus functions set separately from construction
   - allow easy access to a previously constructed mos6502 instance from function
+- Run() counts cycles in a public member variable
+- Cycle count is exact
+  - Adressing with a page-cross for read operations take one more cycle than in table
+  - Branching operations take one or two more cycles if branch is taken (depending on page-cross)